 Actually, you don’t even have to bake to have a great grain-free dessert, just melt some dark chocolate (you can even make a slow cooker chocolate fondue) and serve with some berries.

 *If you are doing the Whole30 Program or the 21 Day Sugar Detox, the Nutty Granola or Fruit Crisp are not allowed.
-These programs are all about eating real food and breaking addictions to sugar and processed carbs, you don’t want to rely on grain-free versions of unhealthy foods to break these habits.
+These programs are all about breaking addictions to sugar and processed carbs, you don’t want to rely on grain-free versions of unhealthy foods to break these habits.

 Are you on a paleo, grain-free, or SCD diet?
 What are some of your essential recipes?